 - Internal prongs could be a target for aggressive chewers

-The Flip Board probably isn’t the best option for meal-times though.
+We don’t think the Flip Board is the best option for meals though.
 The compartments are small, so you would need to refill it several times for a single meal.
-It’s a great puzzler for extra treats or a portion of a meal though.
+We also don’t recommend it for big dogs, as the smaller sliders and cones could be frustrating for breeds with larger paws and jaws.

 The Trixie Flip Board is an intermediate dog puzzle that forces your dog to use his brain in several different ways.
 It’s great for small dogs, but will probably frustrate larger breeds.